4th Cavalry Regiment (United States): Philippine Insurrection

 Once the Spanish–American War had ended in 1898, Admiral Dewey called for reinforcements to defend the Philippines from insurgents and dissident elements of the Philippine Revolutionary Army.
 Six troops of the 4th Cavalry were sent out in August 1898 and began to garrison Manila.
 After Filipino forces fired on American soldiers on the San Juan Bridge, the Battle of Manila began.
-American troops drove out the Filipino forces and the 4th Cavalry began marching on Malolos, the enemy capital.
+American troops drove out the Filipino forces, and the 4th Cavalry began marching on Malolos, the enemy capital.
 Because of a mix-up regarding supply and shipping, the regiment's mounts were unloaded in Hawaii and the Troops E, I, and K were forced to ride Philippine ponies, and Troops C, G, and L acted dismounted during the Battle of Santa Cruz under General Henry Ware Lawton, who had served with B Troop of the 4th Cavalry in 1888 during the Geronimo campaign.
-By August 1899, the remainder of the regiment arrived, and in the fall, the troopers engaged in the Battle of Paye in an attempt to capture the Philippine General, Emilio Aguinaldo, and Gen. Lawton was killed in action leading the troops.
-In January 1901, the 4th Cavalry was assigned pacification duties in the southern region of Luzon and finally shipped home on 31 September 1901.
+By August 1899, the remainder of the regiment had arrived, and in the fall the troopers engaged in the Battle of Paye in an attempt to capture the Philippine General Emilio Aguinaldo.
+Gen. Lawton was killed in action while leading the troops.
+In January 1901, the 4th Cavalry, now commanded by Camillo C. C. Carr, was assigned pacification duties in the southern region of Luzon and finally shipped home on 31 September 1901.
 During the Philippine Insurrection, the 4th Cavalry Regiment had fought in 119 skirmishes and battles.

 Upon returning home from the Philippines, the three squadrons were sent to Fort Leavenworth, Fort Riley, and Jefferson Barracks respectively.
 In 1905, the troopers returned to the Philippines, when the Moro Rebellion began.
 This time, the troopers would operate in the southern Philippines on the islands of Mindanao and Jolo.
 Between 5–8 March 1906, the 4th Cavalry fought in the First Battle of Bud Dajo, where rebellious forces of the Islamic Sultanate of Sulu had fortified the Bud Dajo volcano.
 211 dismounted troopers advanced up the sides of the steep volcano alongside other elements of the US Army and Philippine Constabulary.
-The going was tough and they had to slash through the jungle with machetes up a 60% slope.
+The going was tough, and they had to slash through the jungle with machetes up a 60% slope.
 After reaching the enemy defensive positions, the troopers engaged in a gun battle, then charged, and the American bayonet clashed with the Filipino Kris.
 Nearly 1,000 Filipinos were killed, including civilians not engaged in the battle, and 21 Americans were killed and 70 were wounded.
-This was the bloodiest battle of the Moro Rebellion and it is depicted today at the top of the 4th Cavalry's Coat of Arms.
+This was the bloodiest battle of the Moro Rebellion, and it is depicted today at the top of the 4th Cavalry's Coat of Arms.